Who can see your post?Your post will show up in News Feed, on your profile and in search results.

-Another Norman branch, which may or may not be related to the Idrone Carews, said to be descended from Adam Montgomery de Carrew, settled in East Cork, at Garryvoe, on the Waterford border in the 12th century.
+Another Norman branch, which may or may not be related to the Idrone Carews, said to be descended from Adam Montgomery de Carrew, settled in East Cork, at Garryvoe, on the Waterford border in the early 13th century.
 This family is described in 'British Museum Funeral Certificates', MS. No. 4820.
 They feature frequently in the 'Fiants' (Tudor records): e.g. John Careue of Garryvoe, 1582; Redmond & Peirse Carewe, 1600.
 They forfeited Garryvoe, as rebels against Cromwell's 'Commonwealth' in 1656.
-Paul MacCotter has claimed in 'Irish Roots' (1997) that the rare East Cork Carews survive under the form 'Carey'; although the Garryvoe family definitely died out in the male line in the 1660s (Brit Mus.MS 4820); and Carey in this area is regarded as an Anglicisation of Ó Ciaráin (Dr E MacLysaght, 'Irish Families', 1985).
+Paul MacCotter has claimed in 'Irish Roots' (1997) that the rare East Cork Carews survive under the local form 'Carey'; although the Garryvoe family appears to have died out in the male line in the 1660s (Brit Mus.MS 4820); and Carey in this area is regarded as an Anglicisation of Ó Ciaráin by Dr E MacLysaght in 'Irish Families', 1985.

-In Co Tipperary, where Carew has been most numerous in Ireland in later times, there the name has been shown to be an Anglicisation of Ó Corráin or Ó Carráin (see also MacCotter, op.cit.), a sept centered on Mobernan; the practice began at the end of the 16th century, and this family are, therefore, not Norman Carews.
+The only place where the surname Carew has been numerous in later times is in Co Tipperary, where the name has been shown to be an Anglicisation of the native Ó Corráin or Ó Carráin (see also MacCotter, op.cit.), a sept centered on Mobernan, just above Fethard.
+The practice of using 'Carew' and 'Carey' began at the end of the 16th century.
 Among many examples, Conor Carew of Mobernan was a representative at the Catholic Confederation of Kilkenny in 1641.
 The Court of Claims, 15th July 1663, has a request for return of Mobernan lands in Tipperary forfeited by 'Teige Carrue alias O Carron'.
-Norman/Old English families would not have used native Gaelic first names in this period, as the University College of Cork research (see UCC Atlas of Family Names) has amply demonstrated.
+Furthermore, Norman/Old English families would not have used native Gaelic first names, such as in Connell Carew and Teige Carrow (1664 Tipperary Hearth Money Rolls) in this period, as the University College of Cork research (see UCC Atlas of Family Names) has shown.

-Additionally, Ó Carráin/Ó Corráin appears sometimes as 'Car(e)y' in the records: as in Sir Ross Carey (on wife's, neé Hyde, inscript.
-1660, Westminster Abbey); he was the brother of Thomas Carue (alias O Corrain) of Mobernan (Oxford D.N.B.).
-Carey, itself, is a numerous native Irish surname, representing the remains of at least five or six Gaelic-Irish patronymics (see Carey page).
+The brothers Sir Ross Carey (on wife's, neé Hyde, inscript.
+1660, Westminster Abbey) and Thomas Carue of Mobernan (Oxford D.N.B.) belonged to this Irish sept.
+Carey, itself, is a numerous native Irish surname, representing the remains of up to nine Gaelic-Irish patronymics (see the Irish Folklore Collection at UCD).

-Some Carews, according to family legend/family trees, moved from Pembrokeshire to the English West Country, and settled in Crowcombe in Somerset, Haccombe in Devon and Antony in Cornwall.
+As far as the genuine Norman-Welsh family is concerned, according to family legend/family trees, some moved from Pembrokeshire to the English West Country, and settled in Crowcombe in Somerset, Haccombe in Devon and Antony in Cornwall.
 There the name has occasionally been used interchangeably , in records such as the 'Patent Rolls', with the indigenous Cary of the West Country (see Cary page), causing no little confusion.
-Recently, it has been claimed (Hanks & Hodges, 'Dictionary of Surnames', Oxford, 1988) that 'Carey' is a variant of Carew in Cornwall, (neither name there is numerous).
-However, this claim seems to be based on the Carew family of Antony being allegedly known by the byname 'Carey' (Hanks & Hodges, op. cit.), whereas this gentry family were usually known as 'Carew' not 'Carey'- see Richard Carew & c. below.
+It has been claimed (Hanks & Hodges, 'Dictionary of Surnames', Oxford, 1988, et. al.) that 'Carey' is a variant of Carew in Cornwall, (neither name there is numerous).

 It is also highly likely that the surnames Carew and Carrow in Cornwall are variants of Cornish locative names such as Kerrow, Caroe &c. with derivations from either Celtic 'car/ker'- 'fort' or pre-Celtic 'car'- 'stone/stony'.
 This would mean that at least some Cornish Carews are indigenous to Cornwall, and therefore have no connection with the Welsh/Norman immigrant Carews of Antony.